 In properly selected patients, there is 70-80 percent chance of pregnancy within one year after the surgery.

 When should I be concerned that the reversal has failed?

 If you have not conceived in six months, we recommend a hysterosalpingogram (HSG) to see if the tubes are still open.

 How much does tubal reanastomosis cost?

-The cost of the surgery with hospital charges is approximately $6000.
+The cost of the surgery with hospital charges are approximately $8000 to $10000.
 You should also factor in the costs of all the testing required, usually $500 to $800.
 Insurance may defray the cost of testing substantially.